jackrgm/jackrgm/README.md

 ## Professional Background

-I have a BSc undergraduate degree in Robotics and Artificial Intelligence, which included a standard computer science curruculum (e.g. DSA).
+I have a BSc undergraduate degree in Robotics and Artificial Intelligence, which included a standard computer science curriculum (e.g. data structures and algorithms).
 I also have a MSc postgraduate degree in Advanced Computer Science.

 I have some industry experience working as a software engineer in the defence sector, working in a research & development context.
 As part of this, I've delivered high-quality code that complies with critical safety standards (e.g. MISRA) and various military specifications (e.g. GVA; DEF STAN 23-009).
 My industry experience also includes agile processes like Scrum and SAFe.